collectionsasdata/collectionsasdata.github.io/statement.markdown

 10. **Collections as data may encompass or be derived from collections.** Data as well as the data that describe those data are considered within scope ( e.g. images, audio, video - as well as - metadata, finding aids, catalogs).
 Data resulting from the analysis of those data are also included.

+---

+*Code of Conduct*

+*All project activity, both in person and online, aims to foster a welcoming and inclusive experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, nationality, or political beliefs.
+Harassment of participants will not be tolerated in any form.
+Harassment includes any behavior that participants find intimidating, hostile or offensive.
+Participants asked to stop any harassing behavior are expected to comply immediately.
+Please contact any member of the project team if you have concerns.*

 <script async defer src="https://hypothes.is/embed.js"></script>